 Are Redbone Coonhounds Good Guard Dogs?
 While alert for prey in the field, Reds are not vigilant watchdogs at home.
 They'll know guests have arrived when the doorbell rings, same as you.

-Indoor Redbone Coonhounds are devoted to their families and should live indoors with them.
-Even if you wanted to keep your Red outdoors, you'd probably struggle They should live indoors with their families.
+Indoor Redbone Coonhounds are devoted to their families and should live indoors with them—even if you wanted to keep your Red outdoors, you'd probably struggle.
 They are light shedders and generally neat dogs who don't require excessive cleanup.

 Outdoor Redbone Coonhounds should spend most of their day outdoors, hunting, playing, or hiking with you.
 Because they will dash after small animals, always walk them on leash and don't leave them alone in the yard.